 To the Lighthouse

-This 1927 novel by Virginia Woolf tells the story of the Ramsay family and their vacation to the Isle of Sky to escape the turmoil of living in London.
-While the plot appears seemingly simplistic from the outset, the novel is widely considered to be some of Woolf’s best writing, as it effectively captures the power and poignancy of life’s “little moments,” and how they come together to help shape a life’s purpose.
+This 1927 novel by Virginia Woolf tells the story of the Ramsay family and their vacation to the Isle of Skye to escape the turmoil of living in London.
+While the plot appears seemingly simplistic from the outset, the novel is widely considered to be some of Woolf’s best writing, as it effectively captures the power and poignancy of life’s “little moments” and how they come together to help shape a person’s purpose.
 If you’ve read all the best sellers, these small-press gems should be next on your reading list.

 Song of Solomon

-Toni Morrison won both the National Book Award and the 1977 Nobel Prize in literature for this masterpiece, which explores the life of Macon “Milkman” Dead, as well as his coming-of-age as a black man in Michigan during the mid–20th century.
-This novel provides an insightful look at a person’s striving for identity, acceptance, and most of all—love.
-What book defined your decade?
-Find out from the most popular book from the year you were born.
+Toni Morrison won both the National Book Award and the 1977 Nobel Prize in literature for this masterpiece, which explores the life of Macon “Milkman” Dead, as well as his coming of age as a Black man in Michigan during the mid–20th century.
+This novel provides an insightful look at a person’s striving for identity, acceptance, and, most of all, love.
+What book defined your generation?
+This was the most popular book the year you were born.